CPR & AED Course CFR: Cardiac First Response

-Completion of this 4 hour PHECC accredited course will give trainees with the skills needed to help someone suffering a cardiac arrest or other life threatening emergencies including Stroke, Heart Attack and Choking.
+This 4 hour accredited course provides successful trainees with the skills required to help someone suffering a Cardiac Arrest or other life threatening emergencies including Stroke, Heart Attack and Choking.

 - The Chain of Survival

 - CPR & AED for Children